Chirality and polarization of inertial antiferromagnetic resonances driven by spin-orbit torques: Conclusion

 \section{Conclusion}

 In this paper, we investigate resonant magnetization precession and nutation in a bilayer system composed of a uniaxial AFM and an adjacent HM layer, driven by two in-plane, mutually perpendicular alternating currents.
-The amplitude ratio and phase difference of these currents define the handedness and degree of polarization of the driving SOTs.
+We find that, contrary to the common view that the handedness of a resonant mode is essentially fixed by the material, the polarization state and handedness of both precessional and nutational AFM modes can be controlled by the alternating SOTs generated by in-plane $J_{x}$ and $J_{y}$ currents.
+As the amplitude ratio $J_{y}/J_{x}$ of orthogonal driving currents is varied, AFM resonant modes evolve continuously from elliptical to circular and, at critical ratios $r_{n,p}$, to linear polarization.
+We derive the critical ratios $r_{n,p}$ for the nutational ($n$) and precessional ($p$) modes at which a mode becomes linearly polarized and the mode handedness reverse.
+Moreover, a given mode can be linear on one AFM sublattice while remaining elliptical on the other.

-Using zero-field AFM resonant spectra and approximate analytical expressions, we show that the resonant frequencies are intrinsic, while the resonant peak heights and polarizations are sensitive to both intrinsic parameters (such as the damping factor and inertial relaxation time) and the polarization of the driving force.
-We further demonstrate that both nutational and precessional resonant modes always appear in pairs for arbitrary amplitude ratios of the currents -- unlike in FMs, where only one nutational and one precessional mode appear when the current amplitudes are equal.
+We find that the critical ratios depend explicitly on the inertial relaxation time $\eta$ and differ between the nutational and precessional resonances, enabling inertia-controlled chirality switching.
+The polarization and handedness reversals at $r_{n,p}$ provide a practical method to determine inertial relaxation time in SOT-driven AFM resonance experiments.

-Moreover, the resonant modes in AFMs can continuously evolve through elliptical, circular, and linear polarization states by varying the amplitude ratio of the driving currents.
-In contrast, the resonant modes in FMs remain nearly circularly polarized.
-Most notably, we identify a critical current ratio at which the resonant mode becomes linearly polarized and the handedness switches across this point.
-This critical ratio depends on the spin inertia and the type of resonance and has no counterpart in FMs.
+This tunability is not available in the FM case, where the resonant modes remain nearly circular.
+A detailed comparison with the FM ILLG case shows that in FMs the nutational mode is always lefthanded and the precessional mode always righthanded, and both remain nearly circular regardless of the drive ellipticity.
+In AFMs, by contrast, both ellipticity and handedness of the modes depend sensitively on $J_{y}/J_{x}$, $\eta$, and the sign of $\omega$.
+Both nutational and precessional modes appear in pairs at $\pm\omega_{n,p}$ unlike the FM case where certain branches are strongly suppressed for circular driving.

 Our findings highlight the richer landscape of polarization and handedness in AFM resonant dynamics and suggest potential applications for AFM modes as carriers of information in spintronic devices.
 This work advances the fundamental understanding of inertial resonant modes and provides a basis for chirality control in spin-wave-based information processing.
+We expect that the control of the nutational-mode handedness permits a robust manipulation of nutation magnons in AFMs.